modi-data/upload/README.md

   - `MODIicon.png` - MODI project logo
 - `Modi Data Upload.zip` - The Docker based JavaScript Server.

-## Setup and Installation

-1. Clone the repository
-2. For local development, serve the files using any HTTP server
-3. For production deployment, ensure the Docker backend is properly configured

 ### Backend Server Setup

 The backend server is required for GitHub integration and file uploads.
 Please contact the server administrator for access and configuration details.